 Consider the below your wine temperature serving guide.

-We like to put our bubbly in the freezer about an hour before we pop it – but don’t forget about it or you’ll have an explosion.
+We like to put our bubbly in the freezer about an hour before we pop it, but don’t forget about it or the bottle could explode.
 If you’re short on time, you can also place the bottle in an ice bucket for 30 minutes and have similar results.
-The ice cold temperature will keep the bubbles fine rather than foamy.
+The ice-cold temperature will keep the bubbles fine rather than foamy.
 After you open the bottle and pour the first glasses, you should place the open bottle on ice until the entire bottle is finished.

 For lighter, aromatic, or sweet white wines, it’s typically ideal to serve them cold.
-The best way to get white wine and rose cold is to place it in the fridge immediately after buying it; however, if you buy the wine the same day you want to drink it, either leave it in the fridge for several hours, or you can place it in the freezer for about 30 minutes.
-That should do the trick!
-After opening the bottle and pouring everyone their first glass, we prefer not to place it on ice, but instead let the bottle sweat on the table, as the wine’s aromas and character changes slightly as the temperature rises.
+The best way to chill white wine is to place it in the fridge immediately after buying it.
+But if you’re buying the wine the same day you want to drink it, either leave it in the fridge for several hours or place it in the freezer for about 30 minutes.
+After opening the bottle and pouring everyone their first glass, we prefer not to place it on ice, but instead let the bottle sweat on the table as the wine’s aromas and character changes slightly as the temperature rises.
 For fuller-bodied white wines, it can be smart to serve them on the higher end of this temperature range, because cooling them down too much can mute their already subtle aromas.
 Try serving a bold, oaked Chardonnay at 55 degrees to see the difference it can make.

-The most common misconception with red wine is that it is ideal to serve it at room temperature, when in fact serving it cool is the best way to enjoy it.
+The most common misconception with heavy red wine is that it’s ideal to serve it at room temperature.
+In fact, serving it slightly cool is the best way to enjoy it.
 To cool red down to its proper temperature, we like to place it in the fridge an hour before serving it.
 For quicker results, you can put it in the freezer for just 15 minutes.
-After opening and either decanting or pouring the first glasses, just as with white we like leaving the wine out on the table to slowly warm.
+After opening and either decanting or pouring the first glasses, we like leaving the wine out on the table to slowly warm.